McCoy Ingram

 Joel McCoy Ingram (August 21, 1931 – June 8, 1998) was an American professional basketball power forward who played one season in the National Basketball Association (NBA) as a member of the Minneapolis Lakers during the 1957–58 season.
 He was also a one-time member of the Harlem Globetrotters.

-He attended Jackson State University.
+He was a 1954 graduate of Jackson State College (now Jackson State University).

+In 1956, he was one of 56 players invited to tryout for the 1956 United States men's Olympic basketball team.
+Of the six Black players that tried out, he was the only one from a historically Black college.

 Ingram died on June 8, 1998, in Gulfport, Mississippi, at age 67.